t-me/DirectAdmin-Certificate-Manager/README.md

  * Go to yourserver.com/subdirectory
  * install
  * Login and use it

+### ToDo
+ * SSL Cert install Step 3 : If error or warning don't show button step 4.
+ * SSL Cert install Step 3 : If Everything is Correct remove the .well-know directory.
+ * SSL Cert install Step 4 : Enable SSL When it is not enabled (DA API)

 ### Why i created DireactAdmin Certificate Manager?
 Because of a simple interface to see if my websites hava a SSL Certificate and till when are the valid.